 Skip to content

-Each new brick is created when the price moves a specified price amount, and each block is positioned at a 45-degree angle (up or down) to the prior brick.
-In cTrader, an up brick is colored green, while a down brick is colored orange.
+Each new brick is created when the price moves a specified amount, and each block is positioned at a 45-degree angle (up or down) to the prior brick.
+In cTrader, up bricks are green and down bricks are orange.

-Therefore, the size of each box or candle is a different size and reflects the average price.
+Renko charts may have a similar look to Heikin Ashi in that both show sustained periods of up or down boxes that highlight the trend.
+However, while Renko charts use a fixed box amount, Heikin Ashi charts take an average of the open, high, low and close for the current and prior period.
+Therefore, the size of each box or candle is different and reflects the average price.
 Heikin Ashi charts are useful for highlighting trends in the same way that Renko charts are.
-Building the Renko Bricks

 Example

-For example, a trading symbol may have a 50 pip box size.
+A trading symbol may have a 50-pip box size.
 In this case, a Renko chart will be built by placing a brick in the next column once the price has surpassed the top or bottom of the previous brick by the box size amount.

-cTrader charts have a bundle of preset Trend Indicators to use on the charts, like Average Direction Movement Index Rating, variety of Moving Average Indicators, and others.
-Check cTrader Indicators Help section for more information on the Indicators and how to use them.
+cTrader charts have many preset trend indicators to use on charts, like the Average Directional Movement Index Rating, a variety of moving average indicators and more.
+Check this section for more information on indicators and how to use them.

-When you change the Renko brick size, the "smoothness" of the chart changes.
-Thus, decreasing (fewer pips amount) the box size will create more swings, but will also highlight possible price reversals earlier.
+When you change the Renko brick size, the smoothness of the chart changes.
+Reducing the box size (fewer pips) creates more swings and highlights potential price reversals earlier.

 A larger box size (bigger pips amount) will reduce the number of swings and noise but will be slower to signal a price reversal.

-Due to the lower noise than in Candlestick chart, Renko charts are effective in identifying support and resistance levels.
-When a strong trend forms, Renko chart allows riding that trend for a long time before even one brick in the opposite direction forms.
+Due to less noise compared to candlestick charts, Renko charts are effective in identifying support and resistance levels.
+When a strong trend forms, a Renko chart allows riding that trend for a long period before even one brick in the opposite direction forms.

-In Renko, trading signals are generated when the direction of the trend changes and the brick that is being built changes its color.
+In Renko charts, trading signals are generated when the direction of the trend changes and the brick that is being built changes its colour.

 Example

-For example, a trader might sell the asset when an orange box appears after a series of climbing green boxes.
-Otherwise, if the overall trend is up (lots of green boxes) a trader may enter a long position when an orange brick occurs after one or two orange boxes (a pullback).
+A trader might sell the asset when an orange box appears after a series of climbing green boxes.
+Otherwise, if the overall trend is up (many green boxes) a trader may enter a long position when an orange brick occurs after one or two orange boxes (a pullback).

 Flaws

-A symbol that has been ranging for a long time may be represented with a single box, which doesn't convey everything that occurred during that period.
+A symbol that has been ranging for a long time may be represented with a single box, which does not convey everything that occurred during that period.
 This may be beneficial for some traders and for many cases, but not for all.

 Therefore, when using Renko charts, the good practice is to use stop-loss orders at fixed prices.